 Keep in mind: Do not use more than 1 cup of applesauce in any recipe, or your baked goods may turn mushy in texture.

-3. Mashed banana.
-Both underripe and very ripe bananas can be used in vegan baking: ripe bananas add lots of moistness and bind the ingredients very well while adding a distinctive hint of banana flavor (see my Banana Nut Bread recipe), and underripe bananas can be used for those baked goods that you don’t want to taste like bananas.
+Both under-ripe and very ripe mashed bananas can be used in vegan baking: ripe bananas add lots of moistness and bind the ingredients very well while adding a distinctive hint of banana flavor (see my Banana Nut Bread recipe), and under-ripe bananas can be used for those baked goods that you don’t want to taste like bananas.

 Keep in mind: Too much mashed bananas can make your baked goods gummy.
 I often substitute some of the banana puree with applesauce in recipes that call for a lot of binding ingredients.
 Also, you may need to reduce the amount of sugar in the recipe if using very ripe bananas.